MicrosoftDocs/dynamics365smb-docs/business-central/ui-copy-paste.md

 To copy a single row, select it, and press Ctrl+C.

 If you want to copy more rows, you can:
 -   Press Ctrl+Click on another row or press Shift+Click to select the row and all rows in between.
-See [Keyboard Shortcuts](keyboard-shortcuts.md#CopyRows) for more mouse and keyboard combinations to select more rows.
+See [Keyboard Shortcuts](keyboard-shortcuts.md#CopyRows) for more mouse and keyboard combinations for selecting rows.
 -   Select ![Show more options](media/show-more-options-icon.png "Show more options icon") in the first column of a row, choose **Select More**, select the check box next to each row that you want to copy, and then press Ctrl+C.

 ## How do I paste rows?